NSO-developer/nso-gitbook/development/connected-topics/scaling-and-performance-optimization.md

 ### Design to Minimize Service and Validation Processing Time <a href="#d5e8544" id="d5e8544"></a>

-An overly complex service or validation implementation using templates, code, and XPath expressions increases the processing required and, even if transactions are processed concurrently, will affect the wall-clock time spent processing and, thus, transaction throughput.
+An overly complex service or validation implementation using templates, code, and XPath expressions increases the processing required and, even if transactions are processed concurrently, will affect the wall-clock time spent processing and, thus, transaction throughput.&#x20;

 When data processing performance is of interest, the best practice rule of thumb is to ensure that `must` and `when` statement XPath expressions in YANG models and service templates are only used as necessary and kept as simple as possible.